-Sangeet Chandrika (In Bengali) by Gopeshwar Bannerjee, written in the early years of the 20th century by the renowned Dhrupad singer of Vishnupur Gopeshwar Bannerjee.
+Sangeet Chandrika by Gopeshwar Banerjee, written in the early years of the 20th century by the renowned Dhrupad singer of Vishnupur Gopeshwar Bannerjee.
 Contains many Dhrupad compositions in the danda matrik system of notation that is superior to what is commonly found in India, because it makes provision for half and quarter notes.
 In the later editions the danda matrik notation has been changed to the Bhatkhande system.
 The compositions sound authentic, and are free from distortions that are common in most published works.
 This is probably because the author was himself a highly respected Dhrupad singer.

-Sangeet Manjari (In Bengali) by Ramprasanna Bannerjee the elder brother of Gopeshwar Bannerjee.
+Sangeet Manjari 1909, 1935 by Ramprasanna Banerjee the elder brother of Gopeshwar Bannerjee.
 Like the Sangeet Chandrika has many beautiful compositions.
 Again free from distortions since the author was a highly respected Dhrupad singer.
-The older edition is in the more accurate danda matrik notation.
+The book is in the more accurate danda matrik notation.
 (High quality printout of the first 1909 edition of the book available for € 0.50 per page plus postage)

-Nad Vinod Granth by Pannalal Goswami published in Delhi in 1896 in Hindi and Urdu has many Sitar Gats and the texts of some Dhrupad compositions.
+Nad Vinod Granth 1896 by Pannalal Goswami published in Delhi in Hindi and Urdu has many Sitar Gats and the texts of some Dhrupad compositions.
 (High quality printout of the Hindi Edition of the book available for € 0.50 per page plus postage)